Digital Combat Simulator: Third-party developers

 A large portion of aircraft and terrains in the DCS World ecosystem are developed by companies officially licensed by Eagle Dynamics to produce modules for the simulator.
 Third parties also create single-player campaigns.
-Third party content is sold through Eagle Dynamics' storefronts on their eShop and Steam.
+Third-party content is sold through Eagle Dynamics' storefronts on their eShop and Steam.

-In 2018, third party developer VEAO ceased development of their Hawk module.
-Eagle Dynamics offered full refunds to customers and introduced a code escrow policy for future third party agreements.
+In 2018, third-party developer VEAO ceased development of their Hawk module.
+Eagle Dynamics offered full refunds to customers and introduced a code escrow policy for future third-party agreements.

 In June 2018, Belsimtek, a Belarusian developer, announced its merger with Eagle Dynamics.
 The company's website was taken down in 2020.

-In April 2025, most modules developed by third party developer RAZBAM Simulations were delisted due to a dispute between RAZBAM and Eagle Dynamics.
+In April 2025, most modules developed by third-party developer RAZBAM Simulations were delisted due to a dispute between RAZBAM and Eagle Dynamics.

 Reception

 PC Gamer reviewed the DCS: A-10C Warthog module with a rating of 92/100.
 IGN praised the care and attention to detail, though remarking a level of inaccessibility: "Yes, there is a 44-page 'Quickstart' guide and yes, there are tutorials – a bevy of lengthy, highly instructive tutorials, actually – but precious little of this is designed for the neophyte or even the marginally experienced jet jock."

+PC PowerPlay also reviewed A-10C Warthog favorably, praising its flight simulation as "tense" and "realistic", and highlighting it as a "true to life representation of what it feels like to fly this slow-moving ground-pound aircraft".

 SimHQ praised the Ka-50 module, noting the attention to technical details such as the recoil of the main gun affecting flight dynamics, along with smaller details such as the windscreen wiper having several modes.
 Also noted was the difficulty of flying the helicopter.
 The Ka-50 simulation earned SimHQ's Simulation Product of the Year award for 2008.

 PC Pilot reviewed the third-party F-14 Tomcat module with a score of 97/100.
 The review concluded that "[DCS: F-14 Tomcat] is truly one of the greatest simulation modules ever created for a PC flight simulator."
 The complexity and depth of the multi-crew cockpit and systems was described as exceptional.

 HeliSimmer.com's article on the work-in-progress AH-64D module's early access version praised the 3D modeling and soundscape while noting the incomplete systems and critiquing the flight model's accuracy compared to a real helicopter.
 Despite these shortcomings, it was said to be "the best representation of an AH-64D since Jane's Longbow 2."

 DCS Worlds gameplay has been critiqued, in contrast to its aircraft simulation.
 FlyAndWire wrote that "DCS is the best 'cockpit simulator' around" but criticized the interaction between the aircraft and the game environment.